-It should be said that those who live and work in Dubai, not being Emiratis, have just smiled to the idea of anything in Dubai possibly dating back to the 18th century: „The whole country exists for a bit more than 40 years and everything you see is recent.
+It should be said that those who live and work in Dubai, not being Emiratis, have just smiled at the idea of anything in Dubai possibly dating back to the 18th century: „The whole country exists for a bit more than 40 years and everything you see is recent.
 Half of the city didn’t exist just a decade ago!
 There might have been a fort there, but it is surely long gone.“

 Al Fahidi Fort did exist at the spot and it was the ruler’s residency and pillar of defense not far from the Gulf.
-In 1970 it was renovated and turned into the museum.
-I barely got out of the group of excited Japanese tourists who were moving slowly in densely packed circle, flashing their cameras all around.
+In 1970 it was renovated and turned into a museum.
+I barely got out of the group of excited Japanese tourists who were moving slowly in a densely packed circle, flashing their cameras all around.

 Replicas of old Arab houses are displayed in the courtyard, covered with reed, fireplace in the middle, maybe a bed or a large pillow on the floor.